Participate in Virtual Money Smart Week

 Each year, the Michigan Bankers Association recognizes member banks for their outstanding work in financial literacy.
 The MBA Financial Literacy Awards recognize the industry’s hard work in financial literacy education and what member banks provide their customers and communities.
 All MBA member banks are invited to submit an entry for one or both awards: MBA Financial Literacy Award and the Innovator Award.

 Michigan banks are encouraged to submit an entry for both the Financial Literacy Award and the Innovator Award.
-The deadline for both awards is Friday, February 14, 2021.
+The deadline for both awards are TBA.

 View the criteria and submission guidelines here .